- Slick, easy to follow games lobby

 Also, don't count outs that could give others a better hand than you.
 For example, if you need an ace for three aces, but the flop already contains a two and a three, anyone holding a four and five will draw their straight with an ace, beating your three of a kind.
 A player who raises on this flop could very well be indicating they're looking for an ace out.

 Counting outs more than once or outs that can deliver opponents a better hand than yours gives you a distorted view of your hand's value.

 Also keep in mind that counting outs in an inexact science because you can't see opponent hole cards.
 For all you know, your outs have already been distributed in other players' hands.
 But hey, that's why they call it gambling.

-As in any form of online gambling poker, there's both a science and an art to limit Texas Hold'em.
+As in any form of the game, there's both a science and an art to limit Texas Hold'em.
 You may have done the math, but you must temper it by reading players and trying to visualize why they're betting or not betting as they are.

 It's all part of the mystery and spectacle of limit Texas Hold'em!